Applications for our our current Foundation degree programme have now closed.

 At the end of your studies you will qualify as a NCT Specialist Practitioner – choosing a role that is right for you.

-We work in partnership with University of Worcester to provide a flexible learning structure with options for full-time and part-time study and our courses are run in a large range of locations around the country.
+We work in partnership with University of Worcester to provide a full-time course with a flexible learning structure which is run in a large range of locations around the country.

 Being an NCT Specialist Practitioner means you will: